niko-38500/js-framework/README.md

 ## Usage

-To learn how to use this framework, please refer to the _[Documentation](https://example.com)_
+To learn how to use this framework, please refer to the _[Documentation](https://github.com/niko-38500/js-framework/wiki)_

 ## Roadmap

-See the [open issues](https://github.com/niko-38500/ReadME-Generator/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/niko-38500/js-framework/issues) for a list of proposed features (and known issues).
 ### Next update planned
-* most efficient routing and event binding
-    * separate events and bindings for their own component
-* update view when data change in the model
-    * for conditions too (update view when condition argument change)
-* improve sass architecture
 * separate all features in npm package and allow to run a project with npx command
     * allow to launch a project with all features or just the minimal viable